A little bit more about Tony...

 I’ve always been naturally curious to learn about a wide variety of topics, instead of hyperfocusing on just one .
 While majoring in Computer Science in undergrad, I was limited to working on an extremely narrow set of problems, such as how to optimally structure a database.

 By contrast, investing has allowed me to learn about topics ranging from the cost structure of restaurants, to how silicon wafers are turned into computer chips, to the logistics behind getting an ice-cold bottle of Coca-Cola into a convenience store cooler in Indonesia.
 I love that almost anything that piques my interest on a given day can potentially give me knowledge and insights to help me do my job more effectively.

 The hardest part about managing your own finances is the worry that comes with it and either the fear that you're going to lose money, or that you're missing out on gaining money.
-By hiring a third party like Fool Wealth, you're essentially offloading that emotional stress to us.
+By hiring a third party like Motley Fool Wealth Management, you're essentially offloading that emotional stress to us.
 I like to say that as a Portfolio Manager, my job is to worry about everything, all the time (so our clients don’t have to).

 Get to know Tony...

 What do you like to do in your spare time?

 I enjoy cooking.
 As opposed to my career in investing, where I rarely reach an obvious finish line to an investing decision – cooking gives me an opportunity to devote a limited period of time to achieving an outcome that is complete and ready to be enjoyed by all of my senses.